Getting Started

 Quick Start with Docker (Recommended)

-The fastest way to get Octoprox running is using the pre-built Docker image from GitHub Container Registry:
+The fastest way to get Octoprox running is with the pre-built Docker image from GitHub Container Registry.
+You can run a single standalone instance or a multi-instance cluster behind HAProxy — pick whichever fits.

 # Download the docker-compose file